Tabintel/rhino-ui/README.md

 ```

 #### Design Tokens
-The Design Tokens package `@rhino-ui/design-tokens` provides a central location to store shared attributes of the Rhino UI Design System.
+The Design Tokens package `@rhino-ui/design-tokens` provides a central location to store shared attributes of the RhinoUI Design System.
 These attributes include colors, fonts, spacing, and more.
 Using [Amazon's Style Dictionary](https://amzn.github.io/style-dictionary/), it transforms attributes into usable variables for a variety of platforms.

 - Install
 ```bash